rumlingd/mobius_on-premise_doc/source/installation.rst

 You should see something like this
 ::

-  REPOSITORY TAG IMAGE ID CREATED SIZE mobius_labs/mobius_sdk 0.1 ef8d42276b3f 18 minutes ago 6GB
+  REPOSITORY               TAG           IMAGE ID            CREATED             SIZE mobius_labs/mobius_sdk   latest        d4a9c41f3496        32 minutes ago      6.69GB

 Now you are ready to run the SDK.